hollywardlaw/ncnews/README.md

 `npm install`

-`npm run start` to open the project on the browser or
+`npm run start` to open the project on the browser, this will run on localhost:9090

+or

 `npm run test` to run the test suite